What is an ultrasound?

 On the day of the test

 Please report to the ultrasound department on the day of the test.
+The child is encouraged to eat as he or she normally would.
 It is important that your child arrives for the exam with a full bladder.
-If your child does not have a full bladder, the test might be delayed along with appointments following the exam.
+If your child does not have a full bladder, the test might be delayed, along with appointments following the exam.

 Be sure to follow these fluid requirements before the test: